-7 The driver is injured in an accident in which they are driving the refuse vehicle as a result of a defective braking system due to lack of maintenance.
+7 The driver is injured in an accident in which they are driving the refuse vehicle because of a defective braking system due to lack of maintenance.

-This is most likely going to be an Employers' liability claim as there is no provision for driver injury under the motor policy.
+This is going to be an Employers' Liability claim as there is no provision for driver injury under the Motor policy.

-8 As per (7) but there are injuries to passengers in the cab and also a third party in another vehicle is injured.
+8 As per (7) but there are injuries to passengers in the cab and a third party in another vehicle is injured.